DataDog/datadog-agent/docs/public/components/testing.md

     }
     ```

-To create the log and config component we use their respective mocks.
-We mentioned the [mock package](creating-components.md#the-mock-folder) previously in the [Creating a Component page](creating-components.md)
+To create the log and config component, use their respective mocks.
+The [mock package](creating-components.md#the-mock-folder) was mentioned previously in the [Creating a Component page](creating-components.md).

 ### Testing the component's interface

-Now we have our `Require` struct we can create an instance of our component and test iots functionality.
+Now that the `Require` struct is created, an instance of the component can be created and its functionality tested:

 === ":octicons-file-code-16: comp/compression/impl-zstd/component_test.go"
     ```go